misonou/node-runspace/README.md

     // accepted values: 'in', 'out', 'ctor'
     // specify whether the function:
     // in: accepts arguments from and returns value to sandbox
-    // out: accepts arguments from and returns value to outside sandbox
+    // out: accepts arguments from and returns value to host
     // ctor: is a constructor (prototype chain is also proxied)
     // default -
     //    if function name starts with an Uppercased letter: 'ctor'